Easy Overnight Bagel Recipe

 Poaching

-- Bring 2 liters of water to a boil and add in the honey.
+- Bring 2 liters of water to a boil and add in the sugar and baking soda.
 Keep the water at a rolling boil and drop in 2-3 bagels at a time.
 Poach each bagel for 1 minute (30 seconds on each side.)

 - Use a slotted spatula to lift the bagels out and let them drain for a few seconds.
 Place them on a parchment paper-lined baking tray and sprinkle over any seeds for toppings whilst they are still sticky from the water.